-Everyone by now must know the premise of this novel by New York literary agent Bill Clegg.
+Everyone by now must know the premise of Did You Ever Have a Family by New York literary agent Bill Clegg.
 A vacation home explodes, a family is wiped out.
 This is the story of those who remain, of grief, of memories and regret, of resentments and prejudice.

 This is a very affecting novel, it feels almost voyeuristic, invading the privacy of those who are grieving.
 It is clear that Bill Clegg writes from the heart, from his own experience, not only of grief but of the Connecticut landscape, the setting, and the secondary theme of drug use.
 This novel is a study of how ordinary life can be torn apart by tragedy, so mind-blowing that the irrelevance of real life must stop.
 But daily life doesn’t stop, not really, day follows night, as June discovers as she drives from east to west coast.